houjiahui24/ACC102-Track4-FinanceTool/README.md

 The tool is deployed on Streamlit Community Cloud.

 ### 6. Tool Link
-[Paste your Streamlit link here after deployment]
+ your Streamlit link here after deployment

 ### 7. Limitations
 Only 3 companies are included, and no macroeconomic factors are considered.
 Future work could expand the dataset and add more financial ratios.